subhadipchowdhury/subhadipchowdhury.github.io/teaching/statement/index.md

-* To download a pdf copy of my teaching statement as of Fall 2022, please [CLICK HERE](Teaching_Statement.pdf).
+* To download a pdf copy of my teaching statement as of Winter 2024, please [CLICK HERE](Teaching_Statement.pdf).

-* To download a pdf copy of my diversity statement as of Fall 2022, please [CLICK HERE](Diversity_Statement.pdf).
+* To download a pdf copy of my diversity statement as of Winter 2024, please [CLICK HERE](Diversity_Statement.pdf).

-* To download a pdf copy of my teaching portfolio as of Fall 2022, please [CLICK HERE](Teaching_Portfolio.pdf).
+* To download a pdf copy of my teaching portfolio as of Winter 2024, please [CLICK HERE](Teaching_Portfolio.pdf).